 1 package of grommets

-2-3 spools of tulle.
-I like to get it this way rather than off the bolt.
+2-3 spools of tulle like this (I like to get it this way rather than off the bolt.)

 First you are going to measure your fairy.
 Measure around her chest, around her waist, and from the top of her chest (where you want the dress to start) to the bottom (where her waist begins).
 Then you're going to use those measurements to make the bodice.
 You are going to add 2"-3" to each measurement and draw it out on your fabric.
 You're going to cut out 2.